 Sydney New South Wales, Australia Travel Guide

 Expect abundant fresh prawns, oysters, and various fish.
 Australia is also known for its quality beef and lamb.
 Fresh fruits and vegetables appear on the menu.
-Asian spices, Mediterranean herbs, and current Australian interpretations influence many dishes.
+Asian spices, Mediterranean herbs, and contemporary Australian interpretations influence many dishes.
 Expect creative combinations and bold flavors.

-Typically from 12:THE HOURS of 12 pm to 2:30 PM.
+Typically from 12:00 PM to 2:30 PM.
 Many places offer lunch specials.

-Usually from 6:00 PM to 9:30 PM.
+Typically from 6:00 PM to 9:30 PM.
 Many restaurants stay open later, especially on weekends.

 Find at bakeries and convenience stores.